davidyoung604/Tab-Flow/README.md

 ------------
 Until I can get a logo/icon made and put this in the Chrome Store, follow these instructions:

-1. Download the .crx file from here
-    1. Click the link for "Tab Flow.crx"
-	2. Click the link for "View Raw"
-	3. Save the file somewhere you can find it easily
+1. Download the .crx file from [here](https://github.com/davidyoung604/Tab-Flow/blob/master/Tab%20Flow.crx?raw=true) and save the file somewhere you can find it easily
 2. Open the Extensions page in Google Chrome (Settings -> Extensions)
 3. Drag the file from where you saved it into the Extensions window and click "Add" when prompted